- Phone number

 I am a registered member of the British Association of Counsellors and Psychotherapists (BACP) and a registered member of the Health Professions Council (HPC).

 My therapy practice is based in the Southside of Glasgow.
 I aim to provide a calm, compassionate and confidential space, where you will feel safe to share and explore your story with someone new and unfamiliar.

 Regrettably, due to Covid 19, I am currently only offering online sessions.
-I am continually reviewing this arrangement and will only return to face to face sessions, when government guidance indicates it is safe to do so.
+I am continually reviewing this arrangement and will return to face to face sessions when I feel it is safe to do so.

 My first session

 I understand that making the initial steps towards counselling takes great courage and I see the opportunity to accompany others as they engage in this process as a real privilege.
 Counselling can be an uncertain and anxiety provoking experience and may be accompanied by a fear of exposure.
 With this in mind, I see the first session as an opportunity for you to decide if pursuing counselling, is the right decision for you.

 All my sessions are 50 minutes, including the first one.
 When we meet for the first time, I will ask you to tell me a little bit about what has brought you to counselling and I will try to follow your story as best I can.
 I will not ask you a lot of questions.
 Towards the end of the session, I will draw things to a close and ask you to spend some time thinking about whether or not you would like to continue with our sessions.
 Should you decide to continue, we will decide together what shape, form and purpose the sessions might take.

 It is my firm belief that the quality of our relationship will dictate the success of your counselling.
 There’s lots of research that confirms this too!
 This means, I am keen that we both feel we are ‘a good fit’ for each other.
 If you feel that I am not the right therapist for you when we meet, then it’s OK to say so.